Alternate Media Services

 Alternate media is defined as instructional materials, textbooks, college publications, and/or library materials in formats accessible and usable by individuals with disabilities.
 DSS credentialed staff will determine the most suitable format for each student.
 Alternate Media Services is for students who have the accommodation.
 Students who are blind or with low vision will get priority.
 This includes testing materials.

-To receive accommodations, please complete the Alternate media services form and upload or email your book receipt.
+To receive accommodations, please complete the Alternate media services contract and upload or email your book receipt.
 Please contact Rose Desmond if you have questions or have content that you need converted.

 Policy